-Despite the greatly increased presence of foreign-born workers since the 1970s, the foreign-born make up just 14.5% of current U.S. labor force participants.
+Despite the greatly increased presence of foreign-born workers since the 1970s, the foreign-born make up less than one-fifth of U.S. labor force participants.
 Therefore, immigration is unlikely to have substantially affected the wage or job prospects of the average native-born worker.
 But, if immigrants are concentrated in particular geographic areas, then native-born workers who live in those communities and possess characteristics similar to those of foreign-born workers might be affected.

 Such an impact might be detected by comparing the wage and employment opportunities of selected groups of native-born workers in areas with high versus low concentrations of immigrants.
 Consequently, the first group of analyses reviewed below utilize data for a sample of cities or states disaggregated by immigrant share to estimate the relationship between an increase in their immigrant population and the labor market outcomes of U.S. workers thought to compete with foreign-born workers.
-Most of the inter-area studies have found little if any statistically significant and economically meaningful difference between the wage and employment experiences of native-born workers - overall, or disaggregated by race, gender, or skill level - in areas with high versus low concentrations of immigrants.
-A few studies have estimated a slight negative impact on a small share of the U.S. labor force - low-skilled natives (e.g., those with fewer than 12 years of schooling).
+Most of the inter-area studies have found little if any statistically significant and economically meaningful difference between the wage and employment experiences of native-born workers-overall, or disaggregated by race, gender, or skill level-in areas with high versus low concentrations of immigrants.
+A few spatially based studies have estimated a slight negative impact on a small share of the U.S. labor force-low-skilled natives, defined as persons who did not graduate from high school.